 Jude and I are very motivated in developing community and learning how we can help each other in more meaningful way.

-- Local producers: Reaching out to other local produce and people seeking an alternative lifestyle.
+Local producers: Reaching out to fellow local producers and others seeking a sustainable lifestyle.
 Sharing knowledge and experiences, encouraging and supporting each other.

-- Woof’er program.
-We take great delight in hosting woofers.
-We don’t see, or treat them as labour, but rather as an opportunity to share n experience and learn from each other.
-We teach them every aspect of our business, from the mushroom growing, through to successfully running a small business and a permaculture farm.
+WWOOF'er program.
+We take great delight in hosting "woofers".
+We don’t see or treat them as labour, but rather as an opportunity to share experiences and learn from each other.
+We teach them every aspect of our business, from mushroom growing, to successfully running a small business and a permaculture farm.

-- Educational tours.
+Educational tours.
 We welcome people to our property to show them what we do and how we do it.
-This might be people arriving unannounced, through to organised bus tours (sam bus as we can only accommodate about 15 people at a time).
+Please contact us for more info.
+A tour is about 60 minutes with a maximum tour size is about 30 people.